oneeve8/kobble-data/content/Tutorial2.md

 To create a soft break use at least two spaces after a line.

-To italicise use an asterisk before and after the word you want to italicise
+To italicise use an asterisk before and after the word you want to italicise.

+To boldface your word use

 add an image or video to a Markdown file.